loopandlearn/news/docs/index.md

 The&nbsp;[<span translate="no">Loop and Learn Customization Select Script</span>](https://www.loopandlearn.org/custom-code/#custom)&nbsp; was recently updated.
 This only affects those using the development version of the Loop app.
 Several customizations are no longer needed for dev.

-For those who build the app in a Browser with GitHub Actions, please note the [Customization Template - dev](https://www.loopandlearn.org/custom-code/#template-dev) has been updated.
+For those who build the app in a Browser with GitHub Actions, please note the&nbsp;[<span translate="no">Customization Template - dev</span>](https://www.loopandlearn.org/custom-code/#template-dev)&nbsp; has been updated.

 ## Questions and Answers from the Facebook Group